Canidae All Life Stages Dog Food Review (Dry)

 The second ingredient is turkey meal, another protein-rich meat concentrate.

-The third is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+The fourth is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

 The next ingredient includes peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.